kyleseneker/kyleseneker/README.md

 ### Howdy! 👋

-I lead the compute provisioning team for NVIDIA's DGX Cloud partners.
+I lead the Compute team for NVIDIA DGX Cloud.
 We build the BMaaS/VMaaS automation that turns racks of bare metal into composable AI infrastructure by deploying the full DGX software stack.

 I’m drawn to the low-level details of how platforms are built and behave.
 My focus is on the automation that reliably creates these systems at scale, and how the smallest details in a provisioning layer ripple up to define the reliability of the entire stack.